saint11/DeadWeight/source/index.md

 ### Placing wounds {.unlisted}

-When assigning **wounds** choose an attribute.
+When receiving **wounds** you must choose one or more attributes to place them.
 If that attribute already have **fatigue** points, you convert those to wounds when placing each point.
 All wounds must be assigned to the same attribute.
-The attacked chooses which attribute will suffer the ***wound***.

->Zael now just received **3 damage** from an sword and managed to reduce it to **2 wounds** using **armor** and **toughen up**.
+>Zael now just received **3 wounds** from an sword and managed to reduce it to **2 wounds** using **armor** and **toughen up**.
 After some consideration he decides to that that damage to the **presence** attribute.

-Attributes can't hold more wounds than their **value**.
-If there is no attribute that can hold all the **wounds** fit as many as you can in **one** and **kill** the character if they are not a **player character**.
+Attributes can't hold more wounds than their **score**.
+If there is no attribute that can hold all the **wounds** fit as many as you can and that **player character** gets **mortally wounded**.
 Most wounds are considered **lethal**, but sometimes a character will receive a **non-lethal wound**.
 When that happens a character will not be mortally wounded when receiving that damage, all excess points will just be discarded.

-**Player characters** don’t die immediately and are mortally wounded instead, they cannot take any actions and must be **stabilized** by someone after the combat and carried around.
+**Mortally wounded characters** don’t die immediately, they cannot take any actions and must be **stabilized** by someone after the combat.
+If a mortally wounded character receives any more damage that character will die.

+**Enemies** don't have attributes, so there's no need to choose where to place the wounds when receiving them.
+Enemies die when receive more wounds than noted in their enemy sheet.

-If the received wounds is reduced to zero or less, that character doesn't take any damage.
+If the received wounds is reduced to zero or less by armor, toughen up or something else, that character doesn't take any wounds.

 <pagebreak>